Kincsem: 1876: Two-year-old season

 Another legend, used in the Hungarian movie Kincsem, speculates that Kincsem started her career in Germany because Blaskovich was ashamed of her, but the real reason was a summer break on Austrian and Hungarian racetracks.
 During the three-month break, Austrian and Hungarian stables traveled to German racetracks with their best horses, particularly the two-year-olds who did not have races in Austria-Hungary until September.
 Trainer Robert Hesp traveled to the Berlin with some of his horses and the first to start was Csalogany, who won easily at odds of 3–2.
 Kincsem made her debut three days later on 21 June and beat three German horses by 4 lengths as the 1/3 odds-on favourite.

 The next stop was Hannover, where on 1 July Csalogany won the Zukunfts-Rennen by 1 length in front of the Austro-Hungarian colt Hamburg.
 On the next day, Kincsem won the Vergleichspreis also by 1 length with Hamburg in second.
 Third was a three-year-old, Double Zero, who would later win the Deutsches Derby.
 On 3 July, Csalogany added another victory and the expedition continued to Hamburg.
 On 9 July, Kincsem won the Hamburger Criterium by 1 1/2 lengths ahead of the German filly Adelaide and colt Hamburg.
 Csalogany ran two races in three days in Hamburg, winning the Vergleichs-Rennen ahead of the filly Little Luder.
 She was subsequently beaten by the great four-year-old colt Basnas in Pokal and got a break.

-Kincsem added three more victories in Germany, beating the Austro-Hungarian colt Blücher by 1 1/2 lengths at the Royal Meeting in Bad Doberan and German filly Regimentstochter by 10 lengths in a match race in the Louisa Rennen in Frankurt.
+Kincsem added three more victories in Germany, beating the Austro-Hungarian colt Blücher by 1 1/2 lengths at the Royal Meeting in Bad Doberan and German filly Regimentstochter by 10 lengths in a match race in the Louisa Rennen in Frankfurt.
 Her sixth victory came on 31 August in the Zukunfts-Rennen (Zukunftspreis that time) in Baden Baden, where she beat her stablemate Criterium by 2 lengths.